-Then register your school for FREE.
+Then, if you’ve not already done so, register your school for FREE.
 This only takes a minute.

 Now you are registered you should complete the Whole School Audit (WSA).
 This online questionnaire gives you the opportunity to see what experience your school currently has in global learning, and will give you a personalised action plan to suggest next steps for your school.
 The GLP is suitable for all schools regardless of their level of experience.
 The aim is to make progress from whatever your starting point is.